Technical Committee (TC) Rail Telecommunications (RT) Activity Report 2023

 Responsible for the development and maintenance of standards related to GSM-R (GSM™ for railways), the development of standards for the Future Railway Mobile Communication System (FRMCS) and telecommunication aspects related to the Urban Rail transportation domain.

-The responsibilities of our Rail Telecommunications Technical Committee (TC RT) include:
+The responsibilities of ETSI’s Rail Telecommunications Technical Committee (TC RT) include:

-• Development and maintenance of ETSI standards related to GSM-R as required by applicable European legislation;
+• Development and maintenance of ETSI standards related to GSM-R as required by applicable European legislation and its evolution (FRMCS).

 • Identifying spectrum needs for Rail Transportation domain and proposing appropriate solutions.

-Meanwhile TC RT has continued its ongoing work in response to M/570 on FRMCS specifications.
-Various standards, specifications and reports in progress during 2022 have included:
+During 2023 TC RT has thus continued its ongoing work on FRMCS specifications.
+Various standards, specifications and reports in progress during 2023 have included:

 • FRMCS System architecture [to be published as TS 103 764]